Do you want to improve health for people around the globe?

-The ISGlobal-University of Barcelona Master of Global Health is designed for students and professionals seeking to develop a career in health, from a global and transdisciplinary perspective.
+The ISGlobal-University of Barcelona Master of Global Health is a University of Barcelona - specific programme, designed for students and professionals seeking to develop a career in health, from a global and transdisciplinary perspective.
 The programme offers the knowledge necessary to face the current challenges in global health and prepares students for work with organisations that work for health equity around the world.

 As a student of the Master of Global Health, you will gain the knowledge and tools necessary to:

 - Analyse the factors that influence the health of the global population

 - Understand the complex relationship between health and other disciplines, such as economics, politics, anthropology, epidemiology, and environmental sciences